sophieforceno/shuttle/README.md

 # Introduction:
 SHuttle is a Pushbullet client written in Bash shell script.
 It allows the sending of push notifications from the Linux command-line and from within Bash scripts.
 SHuttle itself cannot receive pushes, in that regard, it is not a full client.
 I wrote SHuttle primarily as a means to receive real-time notifications for system administration purposes.
 In addition to a plethora of command-line options that allow you to access almost all of Pushbullet's free features (see below), SHuttle also allows the sending of push notification bodies from stdin (e.g. you can pipe stuff to SHuttle!).
 You can find many of the scripts I wrote for sys admin use in the shuttle-utils repository: https://github.com/SyntrophicConsortium/shuttle-utils

-SHuttle has been tested on Ubuntu Linux 14.04 running Bash 4.3.11(1), and Debian 8 running Bash 4.3.30(1).
-SHuttle contains numerous Bash-isms making it unsuitable for other shells.
+SHuttle contains numerous Bash-isms that may make it unsuitable for other shells.
 SHuttle has few dependencies, most of which are included by default in most distros.
 Curl is likely the only package you will have to install.

 # Installation: